HabanaAI/vllm-fork/examples/deepseek_on_gaudi/README.md

 bash benchmark_vllm_client.sh
 ```

 This script calls the standard vLLM benchmark serving tool to check the vLLM throughput.
+The input and output are both 1k.
+Concurrency 1 and 32 are used.

 ### **7. Check the vLLM Accuracy**